Psychology Internships in Zanzibar

 -

-Learn how mental health support services are provided in an East African country
+Learn how mental health support services are provided in an East African country.

 -

-Understand the influence of cultural factors in providing mental health services
+Understand the influence of cultural factors in providing mental health services.

 -

-Improve your counseling skills
+Improve your communication skills and cultural/emotional intelligence.

 -